 Palazzo D’Oltrarno – Residenza D’Epoca is set in a beautifully restored noble residence.
-It’s in a great location in Florence, just outside of the busy city centre.
+It’s in a great Florence location, just outside the busy city center.
 Popular points of interest, including Santa Maria Novella and Strozzi Palace, which are within walking distance.

 The bright and airy rooms in this Tuscany boutique hotel are tastefully designed and feature original 17th-century frescoes.
 The modern bathrooms include free toiletries, slippers, and a bidet.